 The amount of enterococcus bacteria found during water quality testing on Wednesday, Aug.
-3 was outside acceptable limits.
+31 was outside acceptable limits.
 The beach remains open.
 Wading, swimming and water recreation is not recommended as long as there is an advisory.
 People are encouraged to read the signage and heed flags when present at area beaches.

 Some bacteria are naturally present in the environment.
 However, the Environmental Protection Agency (EPA) has found a link between health and water quality.
-Signage advising the public not to swim or engage in water recreation at Venice Fishing Pier Beach will stay in place until follow-up water testing results meet the EPA's recreational water quality standard.
-The Florida Department of Health in Sarasota County (DOH-Sarasota) expects to have the next round of test results available on Friday, Aug.
-5.
+Signage advising the public not to swim or engage in water recreation at North Lido, Siesta, and Venice Fishing Pier Beach(es) will stay in place until follow-up water testing results meet the EPA's recreational water quality standard.
+The Florida Department of Health in Sarasota County (DOH-Sarasota) expects to have the next round of test results available on Friday, Sept.
+2.